 To prepare your soil, dig a little sulphur into the soil 3 months before planting.
 Pine needles and peat moss are also good additions to the soil to make it more acidic.
 If you are unsure of your soil pH then you can get it tested at a soil lab for accurate readings or use pH strips for a general reading.

 If you have already planted your blueberry bushes and find that the soil is not acidic then this can also be corrected by scratching some sulphur into the soil around the base of the plant.
 I have also used some juiced lemon that I have diluted (mix 2 tablespoons of lemon juice in 1 gallon of water) and then pour onto the soil around the base of the blueberry plant.
 You can do this as often as you need to keep the soil pH acidic, however avoid pouring over the leaves as this will kill or damage them.
-For more information about this please take a look at the article: Why Are My Blueberry Leaves Turning Red.
+For more information on how to care for your blueberry bushes please take a look at the article: How To Care For A Blueberry Bush where an organic blueberry farm provides tips on how best to take care of your blueberry plants.

 I like to also regularly feed the soil with some good organic liquid seaweed and a good potash of Sulphur, especially during fruiting and growing season.
 The liquid seaweed will provide a lot of nutrients including trace minerals for good plant health and growth and the potash of Sulphur will provide a good source of potassium and nitrogen, especially when fruit is about to set.